Klortho/gene-protein-tool/README.md

 JavaScript and CSS are used extensively in this view to enhance the display of the results.
-For example, a gene record might have many "location history" records associated with it, which give the location of that gene in possible many different assemblies.
+For example, a gene record might have many "location history" records associated with it, which give the location of that gene in possibly many different assemblies.
 These records are displayed in a collapsible table, that is collapsed by default.
 JavaScript is used to "uncollapse" the table, when the user clicks on the control.